 Use the projector properly in specified positions.
 Improper positioning may reduce the lamp life and result in severe accident or fire hazard.

-This projector can project the picture upward, downward, or backward, perpendicular to the plane of the screen as shown in the figure below.
+This projector can project the picture in upward, downward, or inclined position in perpendicular direction to the horizontal plane.
+When installing the projector in upwardly inclined position, install the projector bottom side up.